Ovation UKII

-The number of UKII's produced is not known, but ranges between 2,000 - 3,000 between 1979 and 1983.
+The number of UKII's produced is not known, but ranges between 2,000 and 3,000, between 1979 and 1983.
 Like all other ovation solid body guitars of the time, it came with its own serial number and brown hard case.
-Ovation stopped producing solid bodies in the mid 80s and the UKII has become a collector's items along with other Ovation solid bodies like the Breadwinner and Ultra GP.
+Ovation stopped producing solid bodies in the mid-1980s and the UKII has become a collector's items along with other Ovation solid bodies like the Breadwinner and Ultra GP.